 Cheryl Strayed, the best-selling author of the memoir Wild, once said in an interview that authors must live with the reality that “Well, I might make zero or I might make $5 million!”

-With clear expectations and realistic, achievable objectives, you can pursue a career as an author, through whichever avenue makes the most sense for you.
+With clear expectations on how much authors make and realistic, achievable objectives, you can pursue a career as an author, through whichever avenue makes the most sense for you.

 Don’t go into writing or publishing if your sole purpose is to make millions; having that mindset could set you up for failure.
 Instead, go into your author career with a fiery passion for writing and sharing your message with the world.
 With hard work and persistence, the rest will fall into place.